Europa trilogy

 The Europa trilogy is an experimental film trilogy created by Danish writers Lars von Trier and Niels Vørsel, comprising his three feature films The Element of Crime (1984), Epidemic (1987) and Europa (1991).

-Each films set in different locations of Europe, and are not a narrative trilogy but rather are linked by common themes and stylistic explorations.
+The films are set in different locations of Europe, and are not a narrative trilogy but rather are linked by common themes and stylistic explorations.
 The overarching subject of the trilogy may be taken to be the social crises and traumas of Europe in the future.
 Each of the three films follows a character whose idealistic actions ultimately perpetuate the very problem he seeks to solve.
-Von Trier's later USA - Land of Opportunities Trilogy also deals with both apparent social collapse, and the ill-effects of the interventions of idealistic individuals.
-The trilogy also experiments with film noir conventions, and explores hypnosis and the relationship between reality and unreality.
+Von Trier's later USA - Land of Opportunities trilogy also deals with both apparent social collapse, and the ill-effects of the interventions of idealistic individuals.
+Themes and creative aspects that the films share include hypnosis, a dystopian version of Europe, and experimental uses of colour.
+The trilogy also experiments with film noir conventions, and explores the relationship between reality and unreality.

-The first and third films received largely positive reviews and garnered numerous awards including Vulcan Award twice, while the second received mixed reviews.
+The first and third films received largely positive reviews and garnered numerous awards including the Vulcan Award twice, while the second received mixed reviews.

 Films

 The Element of Crime

-Von Trier's first film is The Element of Crime, a 1984 crime drama film with elements of dystopian and neo-noir genres set in a decaying Cairo, Egypt.
+Von Trier's first film is The Element of Crime, a 1984 crime drama film with elements of dystopian and neo-noir genres set in a decaying future Europe.
 Michael Elphick portrays Fisher, a detective who has become an expatriate living in Cairo, undergoes hypnosis in order to recall his last case.